 You might be the only foreign teacher in your school, or there might be a big group of you teaching English who all train together.
 Maybe you might work with older students, or you might be singing ‘Twinkle Twinkle Little Star’ fifteen times a day.
 It’s difficult at times, but it is also exciting.

 Have you thought about teaching in China?
+Is teaching in China worth it?
 Let us know if you any have any questions!

 Don’t forget to Pin us too!